Lutfor Rahman Riton: Career

-Riton played a major role as a planner and writer in the Meena Development Project (1997) which was part of the UNICEF campaign created for equal rights and education for children, specifically female children.
+Riton played a major role as a planner and writer in the Meena Development Project (1997), which was part of the UNICEF campaign created for equal rights and education for children, specifically female children.
 Riton played a key role in this movement.
-UNICEF published an audio CD, cassette and book about Meena "Amra Shobai Meenar Moto" that was written, scripted and directed by Riton in 2000.
-He worked as the First Secretary (Press) at the Embassy of Bangladesh in Tokyo, Japan (2001-2002).
+UNICEF published an audio CD, cassette, and book about Meena "Amra Shobai Meenar Moto" that was written, scripted, and directed by Riton in 2000.
+He worked as the first secretary (press) at the Embassy of Bangladesh in Tokyo, Japan (2001-2002).

-Riton is also a member of the Bangladesh Liberation Museum and a fellow of Bangla Academy.
+Riton is also a member of the Bangladesh Liberation Museum and a fellow of the Bangla Academy.
 He worked as a presenter and a host for many shows on Bangladesh Television (BTV).
 He was an elected council member of Bangla Academy (1999-2000).
-He started his career as a journalist and worked for various daily, weekly, bi-weekly and monthly magazines as reporter, sub-editor and executive editor.
-He was the editor and publisher of the monthly "Chhotoder Kagoj", that he created for children (1995-2001).
+He started his career as a journalist and worked for various daily, weekly, bi-weekly and monthly magazines as a reporter, sub-editor, and executive editor.
+He was the editor and publisher of the monthly "Chhotoder Kagoj", which he created for children (1995-2001).
 He was also the founder editor of the monthly "Ashonno", published from Bissho Shahitto Kendro (World Literature Center), that was created for young adults.
 His first book for adults was published in 1984.
-In 1987 and 1989, two of his plays "Jhontu-Pontu" and "Hoi-Choi" aired on Bangladesh Television (BTV).
+In 1987 and 1989, two of his plays, "Jhontu-Pontu" and "Hoi-Choi" aired on Bangladesh Television (BTV).

 One of Riton's most notable works is "Keu Keu Abiram Chupi Chupi", the title song of the television entertainment show Ittyadi.

 Personal life

-Riton resides in Ottawa, Canada with his wife Sharly Rahman and daughter Sabrina Sharmin Nody.
+Riton resides in Ottawa, Canada, with his, wife Sharly Rahman, and daughter Sabrina Sharmin Nody.